Start My Answer

 Respond to a debt collection Summons from Radius Global Collections

-How you respond to the debt collection Summons and Complaint filed against you impacts the final ruling on the case.
-If you ignore the court Summons, the court will pass a default judgment against you.
-As a result, the plaintiff or their attorney will ask the court to issue a wage garnishment order that allows them to collect part of your wages to recover their debt.
+How you respond to the debt collection Summons and Complaint filed against you may impact the final ruling on the case.
+If you ignore the court Summons, there is a high probability Radius will file a Motion for Summary judgment against you.
+If the court grants the Summary Judgment motion Radius there is an equally high probability Radius will then ask the court to issue a wage garnishment order allowing them to collect part of your wages to recover the debt.

 You need to take note of the time limit you have to respond to the court Summons.
 This time limit varies from one state to another and may be found on the paperwork you receive along with the court Summons and Complaint.